 “Morning sickness” is the biggest misnomer in the history of pregnancy. (“The Best Trimester” comes a close second, but I’ll get into that in a later post.)

 Nausea punched me in the face HARD during my fourth or fifth week of my first (and as of now, only) pregnancy.
-What I instantly realized was that “morning” part is a load of crap.
+What I instantly realized was that “morning” part is misleading.

 What Nausea Feels for Some Women (and Characters on TV)